 The students admitted to the MFA program at UNCG are a diverse group of artists working within a creative community across many disciplines.
-Our mission is to foster an environment in which students simultaneously create, think critically, and engage in dialogue with peers and faculty members.
-Our professors embrace a wide range of contemporary art practices that value the traditions of visual language and embrace the plurality and potential of the current art world.
-Students are challenged to produce bodies of work that are materially and conceptually grounded and evidence a strong dedication to process and craft.
-In addition, we expect that our students develop to be self sufficient, motivated and enthusiastic contributors to the visual arts.
+Our mission is to foster an environment in which students can simultaneously create, think critically, and engage with peers and faculty members.
+Our professors work within a wide range of contemporary art practices that explore the visual language or previous art movements and embrace the plurality and potential within the current art world.
+Students are expected to produce bodies of work that are materially and conceptually grounded and provide evidence a strong dedication to both process and craft.
+In addition, we expect that our students will become self sufficient, motivated contributors to the visual arts.

-Our students have access to state of the art facilities and studios in the Maud Gatewood Art Building; the privilege of working within walking distance of the world-class Weatherspoon Art Museum; consistent interaction with an impressive roster of visiting artists and lecturers through the Falk Visiting Artist Program; competitive teaching and graduate assistantships; and, competitive scholarships for nationally renowned residencies.
+Our students have access to state of the art facilities and studios in the Maud Gatewood Art Building adjacent to the world-class Weatherspoon Art Museum.
+In addition, they benefit from regular interaction with visiting artists and lecturers through the Falk Visiting Artist Program, as well as, competitive teaching and graduate assistantships and, competitive scholarships for nationally renowned residencies.

 Applicants are required to have completed a BA or BFA degree in Studio Art.
 Applicants with Bachelor’s degrees in other fields, whose portfolios demonstrate the ability to work successfully at a graduate level, will also be considered for admission.

 The Master of Fine Arts in Studio Art is a full-time, two-year, sixty-hour degree.
-Students complete the coursework in studio art, art criticism, art history, and electives as well as thesis work.
-The work of the graduate students encompasses a broad range of practices, aesthetic issues, personal explorations, and technical approaches.
+Students complete coursework in studio art, art criticism, art history, free electives as well as thesis work.
+The Graduate level work encompasses a broad range of practices, aesthetic issues, personal explorations, and technical approaches.

 To request additional information from the Graduate School please Click here

 Dr. Lawrence Jenkens : Head, Department of Art

 Application Deadline : January 25, 2015